 There’s a reason that riddles are the bedrock of ancient folk tales and superhero sagas.
-Riddles are a great way to knock the mind out of its routine cognitive habits and to stimulate creative thinking in kids, adults, and mythic heroes alike.
-The best riddles for kids, like the best jokes for kids, are challenging, fun word puzzles that push them to think outside the box while having fun with language itself.
+Riddles are a great way to knock the mind out of its cognitive ruts and to stimulate creative thinking in kids, adults, and mythic heroes alike.
+The best riddles for kids, like the best jokes for kids, are challenging, fun word puzzles that push kids to think outside the box while encouraging them to have fun with language itself.
 Not every riddle is easy — in fact, riddles for kids can and should offer a playful way to wrestle with truly challenging questions.

 Break Before Using

 Riddle: What has to be broken before you can use it?

 Solution: An egg.

 Riddle: If two’s company, and three’s a crowd, what are four and five?

 Riddle: After a train crashed, every single person died.
 Who survived?

 Riddle: A boy and his father get into a car accident.
 When they arrive at the hospital, the doctor sees the boy and exclaims “that’s my son!”
 How can this be?

 Riddle: What can you catch but not throw?

 Riddle: What begins with T, finishes with T, and has T in it?